andre-st/goodreads-toolbox/README.md

 ```

 2. [Docker](https://opensource.com/resources/what-docker)-users can run this app in its own container.
-	All generated reports can be accessed via web-browser at `localhost:8080`:
+   Generated reports are accessible via web-browser at `localhost:8080`:

 ```console
 $ make docker-image